 For this recipe I tossed in some chocolate chips for good measure.
+This is my favorite dairy-free brand of chocolate chips: ENJOY LIFE.
+They’re also nut-free, so they’re a great choice for homes with allergies!
 With the sweetness of the chocolate chips, you really don’t need syrup.
 But feel free to use some if you find the toast to be too dry.

 The french toast will be done in four hours if you cook it on low.
 Or crank the crock pot up to high and it will be ready in half as much time.
 Either way you are going to come out with the most deliciously easy breakfast.

 - 1 (1lb) loaf French bread, cut into cubes

 - 1½ cups milk